katorlys/Spigot-MessageSender/README.md

 ## Introduction
 Tired of writing message-sending codes every time you want to send information?<br>
-This code allows you to only code for one line to send messages and broadcasts.<br>
+This code allows you to only code for one line to send messages and broadcasts without polluting the console.<br>

 PS: Supports color codes.<br>